It is kept for reference and is no longer updated.

 parallelization.
 To compile without the OpenMP library, type

-.
+make noomp.
 You can also try to compile with another

-compiler by calling for example CXX=g++-4.3 make
+compiler by calling for example CXX=g++-4.3 make.

 Please give us feedback if you have any troubles!